slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"An unfamiliar city is a fine thing.
 That’s the time and place when you can suppose that all of the people you meet are nice."
 -- Louis Céline*

+> *"Whenever there is an argument between two sides, find the third side." (...)
+"Anything you say before the word «but» does not count."
+-- Kevin Kelly*

+> *"If you don’t know, it’s because you are not interested in it."
+-- Naval Ravikant*

+> *"Don’t ask the barber whether you need a haircut."
+-- Daniel S. Greenberg*

 ### On truth